 Before you can effectively set up your accounting you’ll need to understand the basic account types and how to use them.
 The type of account is super important as it determines how the accounting system behaves as it flows money through an account.

 Accounts represent a variety of ways of keeping track of the flow of money (where it comes from, where it’s going) within your unit.
-They are at their most basic and abstract, accounts consist of a number (for identification), a name, a type, and a balance.
+At the most basic level accounts consist of a name and type.